uk-gov-mirror/ministryofjustice.wmt-web/README.md

-# Workload Management Tool - Web application
+# Workload Measurement Tool - Web application
 This is the webserver application that will present the information stored in the WMT database to the end user.

 It is a node.js application using the express web framework.